-The District will maintain communications with other jurisdictions by cellular telephone and by participation in meetings of the North Delta Unified Flood Fight Command.
+The District will maintain communications with other jurisdictions by cellular telephone and by participation in meetings of the Central Delta Unified Flood Fight Command.
 The Operational Area may assign radio or phone communications equipment to the District if this will provide reliable contact.

-5.3.1 San Joaquin Operational Area EOC
+5.3.1 SJOA EOC

-The District will maintain communications with the EOC by cellular telephone, and participation in scheduled meetings of the SJOA management.
+The District will maintain communications with the SJOA EOC by cellular telephone and participation in scheduled meetings of the SJOA management group.
 The District will maintain telephone numbers assigned by the SJOA for use by reclamation districts to contact the EOC.

-5.3.2 California Department of Water Resources State-Federal Flood Operations Center
+5.3.2 Department of Water Resources State-Federal Flood Operations Center